 The business is owned and managed by Mark Mason.
 Mark has been advising on employment law since 2004.
 He qualified as a Solicitor in 2006 and worked in a Solicitors’ practice before ceasing to practise and moving into employment law consultancy in 2010.
 Mark established his own consultancy practice in 2012.

 Mark is married to Gillian, who assists with the admin and finance roles in the business.
 They have two children, Emily and Rory.
 Mark takes a keen interest in a wide range of sports and is a long-suffering supporter of Liverpool Football Club.

 Sharon joined Mark Mason Employment Law in January 2016.

-Sharon graduated from Queens University, Belfast and qualified as a solicitor in the employment department of a leading Belfast law firm in 2007, where she worked exclusively in Employment Law until 2016.
+Sharon graduated from Queens University, Belfast and qualified as a solicitor in the employment department of a leading Belfast law firm in 2007, where she worked exclusively in Employment Law until 2016, when she ceased practising as a Solicitor and joined Mark Mason Employment Law.
 She regularly presents seminars on all aspects of employment law and provides in-house training for clients.

 Sharon is married with three children and enjoys spending time outdoors and reading and watching murder mysteries.